- Year Class of 2018

 This program helped me form the distinct career path I want.
 I see myself becoming a pediatric immunology clinical researcher, using my experience to do some translational research in hopes of improving healthcare overall.

-Being a part of the Endeavor Scholars program has strengthened me as a leader and communicator.
+Being a part of the Endeavor Scholars program, in addition to being president and founding member of the UMass Dartmouth chapter of CurlyinCollege, has strengthened me as a leader and communicator.
 It’s given me so many opportunities to demonstrate my leadership abilities on- and off-campus.

 A campus conducive to learning